PlagueHO/AzureGlobalBootcamp2018/README.md

    ![Congratulations](images/congratulations.png "Congratulations")

-1. Now let us look at the containers deployed on the Kubernetes cluster by running this command in Cloud Shell:
+1. Now let us look at the _Deployments_ on the Kubernetes cluster by running this command in Cloud Shell:

    ```bash